jwkern/rovibAbsSpec_IDL/README.md

 The code first defines the constants and other molecular properties.
 Then these molecular properties are used to calculate the optical depth of each transition as a function of wavenumber.
 These optical depths are the input for radiative transfer equations (i.e. e^-tau) from which the spectrum of each component is generated.
 Then for physical reasons, the lines are weighted with a veiling function, and then convolved with their respective doppler broadening.
-Then the total spectrum is constructed and is convolved with the instrument resolution.
-The code then plots the results in four .png files for each of the 12CO v=1-0, 12CO v=2-1, 13CO v=1-0, and C18O v=1-0 transitions.
+Then the total spectrum is constructed and convolved with the instrument resolution.
+The output of this code are a series of model comparison plots (model_*.png) containing a subset of empirical spectral lines of each transition type (e.g 12CO v=1-0, 12CO v=2-1, 13CO v=1-0, and C18O v=1-0) with the model spectrum overplotted.

 ___________________________________________________________________________________________________________________________________________________________________
 RUNNING THE CODE: